ryanpf/linux_rocksmith/guides/setup/deck-pipewire.md

 On SteamOS the following additional packages were required to compile wineasio:

 ```
+# We temporarlily install jack2 so that we can compile wineasio.
+We'll reinstall pipewire-jack afterwards.
-sudo pacman -S base-devel glibc linux-headers linux-api-headers libtool binutils lib32-glibc
+sudo pacman -S base-devel glibc linux-headers linux-api-headers libtool binutils lib32-glibc lib32-jack2 jack2
-# note about these two packages: they are in conflict with lib32-pipewire-jack pipewire-jack
-# pacman can remove these packages for you and we can reinstall them once wineasio is compiled
-sudo pacman -S lib32-jack2 jack2
 ```

 <details><summary>Know already what's going on?
 Here are all commands in one piece without an explanation</summary>

-> If the commands in this collapsible section don't work for you, try the "longer" variant first before asking for help.
+> **If the commands in this collapsible section don't work for you, try the "longer" variant first before asking for help.**
 >
 > YOU NEED TO HAVE THE $PROTON AND $STEAMLIBRARY VARIABLE SET!! (or replaced with the correct path first)
 >